Koen Beckers - technical advisor Van Zon:

 From an energy-efficiency and sustainable building expert point of view, are you pleased with the result at Horeca Van Zon?

 Geert De bruyn: “It’s important to set goals first, and next to check everything throughout the construction process against these goals.
 The target was clear: build bigger while keeping the energy invoice stable.
 It looks like we have succeeded.
 Throughout the decision making process we kept our focus on the goals that were set .
 The overall picture is present: a super-insulated building with efficient lighting, but also with heating and cooling that is compatible with residual heat at a low temperature and cooling at a high temperature.
-The climate ceilings were a logical choice.
+The vektron climate ceilings were a logical choice.

-“Climate ceilings are ideal to combine with geothermal energy as they utilize the residual heat.
+“Vektron climate ceilings are ideal to combine with geothermal energy as they utilize the residual heat.
 That was perfect here.”

 Geert De bruyn: “To take full advantage of residual heat and geothermal energy, it is best – just as with heat pumps – to look for heat sources that cool at a high temperature and heat at a low temperature.
 Systems like underfloor heating systems and climate ceilings.
 There are different types of climate ceilings.
-The kreon systems were the perfect solution here because:
+The vektron systems were the perfect solution here because:

 - They are very efficient in terms of thermal dispersion.